CodePipeWrangler/code_jitsu_gh/genomics/characterize_centromere.md

 >glyma.gnm6.JFPQ.cent_92.cons
 AAAAGTTATGACCATTTGAATTTCTCGAGAGCTTCCGTTGTTCAATTTCGAGCGTCTCGATATATTATGCGCCTGAATCGGACATCCGAGTG

-Sometimes you may see a repeat type on a chromosome or at a neo-centromere that looks to be signiifcantly different in compostion from others in the pool.
+Sometimes you may see a repeat type on a chromosome or at a neo-centromere that looks to be significantly different in composoition from others in the set.
 It could be there are more than one repeat type in the data, even possibly of the same size.
 However, chromosomal restructruing throughout evolution can invert DNA sequences or you could be looking at the other strand.
 To investigate this we can take the reverse complements of the consensus sequences and check their similarity.

 >glyma.gnm6.WGD.cent_91.30percent.cons
 AATTGGATGTCTGATTGAGTCCCGTAATATATCGAGACGCTCGAAATTGAAAAATGAAGCTCTGAGCAAATTTAAACGACAATAACTTTTT